Updated Tue Sept 15

-A. You will be immediately contacted by our contracted testing company, Quest Diagnostics, and get a phone call from the Wellness Center if your test comes back positive.
+A. You will be immediately contacted by the Keene State Rapid Response Team if your test comes back positive.
 Staff will provide instructions to you about what to do in that moment.
 We suggest that students have a sick plan and bag prepared in advance, so that they don’t need to be concerned about packing at the last minute and having to make any last-minute arrangements for their needs.
 If you are not in your room at the time you learn you have a positive test, arrangements will be made with you by campus staff to assist you in safely returning to your room for any needed belongings.

 Q. What happens if my roommate is positive with COVID-19?